vbier/habpanelviewer/app/src/main/assets/help.md

 You can activate or de-active kiosk mode in the settings.
 Kiosk mode hides the HABPanel status bar and the menu.

 ### scrolling prevention
-In case you always scroll accidentially when trying to press buttons, activate **Prevent Dragging** in the Settings.
+In case you always scroll accidentally when trying to press buttons, activate **Prevent Dragging** in the Settings.
 This completely disables scrolling, and effectively disables the HABPanel menu.

 ### app shortcut
 Configure menu entry name and the package name of an app that can then be started from the main menu.
 In order to find out the package name of your favorite app, open it in the playstore.
 The package name is shown as id in the URL.